-Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office.
-In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
+Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office. circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
 Receivables and payables in the balance sheet are shown inclusive of GST.
 Cash flows are presented in the Statement of Cash Flows on a gross basis, except for the GST component of investing and financing activities, which are disclosed as operating cash flows.

-1.6 Impairment of Assets
+Impairment of Assets 1.6